 Consumers can be quite gullible, and saving 60% sounds real good on the surface… but you all know the famous old saying… “If it sounds too good to be true”.

 Folks, the last thing you need is to be pressured into buying overpriced or low-quality carpet from high pressure commissioned salespeople who prey on uninformed or unsuspecting homeowners.
 Buy from a reputable carpet dealer.
-See who I recommend near you
+See my recommended carpet and flooring stores near you